Tube flies are exactly what they sound like.... They are tied up on a tube instead

 We have now had several successful years on the Internet selling quality

-salmon and steelhead flies and other fly fishing related sporting goods.
-Our
+salmon and steelhead flies, flytying supplies, and other fly fishing related

-and salmon fly patterns.
+feathers and fur.
 Fly tying has become much more than a hobby to us!

 All of our patterns are available on either plastic, aluminum, copper, stainless